-A Director of Vertase FLI, Steve guides the remediation team through the more challenging remediation sites the UK has to offer.
+The Managing Director of Vertase FLI, Steve guides the business and the team through the more challenging remediation sites the UK has to offer.
 He initially cut his teeth as a geologist for a consultancy working on a variety of remediation projects in the nineties during the founding years of the remediation industry.
-He has spent most of his career in remediation contracting, designing and implementing in situ and ex situ remediation projects on sites ranging in size and complexity from petrol forecourts to tar and chemical processing plants.
+He has spent most of his career in remediation contracting, designing and implementing in situ and ex situ remediation projects on sites ranging in size and complexity from petrol forecourts to tar and chemical processing plants, landfills.

+As well as his technical background he also has significant experience of the regulatory, finance, planning and other drivers behind brownfield redevelopment.
 He has tackled some of the trickiest sites remediation wise, in the UK and for some of the most demanding clients.
 Professionally he has a passion for good science coupled with practicality which stands him and Vertase FLI in good stead within the industry.